Why Bitcoin Anchoring Is Secure

 Prove existence without revealing the content

-• Public mode: Your text is displayed on your ProofSeal proof page for transparency; the on‑chain commitment is still just the hash.
+- Public mode: Your file or text is displayed on your ProofSeal proof page for transparency or disclosure; the on‑chain commitment is still just the hash.

 Threat Model & Limits